unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/01_entity-stores/X2_data-modeling.md

 The particularity of the “composition” relation is that if entity A is “composed” by entity B, then deleting a data entry of type A will result in the deletion of the data entries of type B that compose it.

-### Default value (optional)

-A property’s default value is assigned if a null value is provided upon entity creation.

 ### Min occurs and Max occurs

 The minimum cardinality and maximum cardinalities of the property.